Anomalous experiences: In bereavement

 The experience of sensing the presence of a deceased loved one is a commonly reported phenomenon in bereavement.
 It can take the form of a clearly sensory impression or can involve a quasi-sensory 'feeling' of presence.
 Rees conducted a study of 293 widowed people living in a particular area of mid-Wales.
 He found that 14% of those interviewed reported having had a visual hallucination of their deceased spouse, 13.3% an auditory one and 2.7% a tactile one.
 These categories overlapped to some extent as some people reported a hallucinatory experience in more than one modality.
-Of interest in light of the previous heading was the fact that 46.7% of the sample reported experiencing the presence of the deceased spouse.
+Of interest in light of the previous heading was that 46.7% of the sample reported experiencing the presence of the deceased spouse.
 Other studies have similarly reported a frequency of approximately 50% in the bereaved population.

 Sensing the presence of the deceased may be a cross-cultural phenomenon that is, however, interpreted differently depending on the cultural context in which it occurs.
 For example, one of the earliest studies of the phenomenon published in a Western peer-reviewed journal investigated the grief experiences of Japanese widows and found that 90% of them reported to have sensed the deceased.
 It was observed that, in contrast to Western interpretations, the widows were not concerned about their sanity and made sense of the experience in religious terms.